Vinay-techdev/DigitalClock/README.md

 # Digital Clock

- Digital clock project displays the current time (hours, minutes and seconds) digitally. built using react useState and useEffect with function based components
+This Digital clock project displays the current time (hours, minutes and seconds) digitally.<br>
+Built using react useState and useEffect with function based components